The Wick: History

 Richmond Hill was part of the Royal Manor of Richmond since the time of Domesday Book.
 Richmond Park was enclosed by King Charles I around 1635.
 The countryside was mostly agricultural land in the early 18th century, but Terrace Walk was laid out at the top of Richmond Hill in the later 18th century, followed by construction of a number of fine homes, including The Wick, on the hill.

-The sound of the wind around the house reportedly inspired Mary Hayley Bell, actress, writer and wife of Sir John Mills, to write the novel Whistle Down The Wind which was made into both a film and, later, an Andrew Lloyd Webber musical.
+The sound of the wind around the house reportedly inspired Mary Hayley Bell, actress, writer and wife of Sir John Mills, to write the novel Whistle Down the Wind which was made into both a film and, later, an Andrew Lloyd Webber musical.

 Ronnie Wood bought the home in 1971 but did not have enough money to purchase the adjacent cottage as well; he persuaded Ronnie Lane, at the time one of his bandmates in Faces, to buy the cottage.
 When Wood first bought the house, Lane also lived there until his departure from Faces in June 1973.
-The guitarist of the Rolling Stones, Keith Richards, reportedly lived in the coach house for several months during 1973–74 during Wood's ownership.
+The guitarist of the Rolling Stones, Keith Richards, reportedly lived in the coach house for several months in 1973–74 during Wood's ownership.
 Wood recorded his first two solo albums, I've Got My Own Album to Do and Now Look, released in 1974 and 1975 respectively, in a studio he built in the basement of the house.
 The Rolling Stones song "It's Only Rock 'n' Roll (But I Like It)", also released in 1974, was written at the house, emerging out of a jam between Wood, Richards, David Bowie and Mick Jagger.

 Pete Townshend purchased the property in 1996.

 Writer and musician Nikki Sudden was working on a history of The Wick before he died suddenly in 2006.